ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/azure-functions.md

 Value - `AccountEndpoint=https://db-cosmos.documents.azure.com:443/;AccountKey=12345asda;`
 ```

 Alright.
-Since we have all the infrastrcutre required up and running and configured we can start bulidng and deplying the azure function.
+Since we have all the infrastructure required up and running and configured we can start building and deploying the azure function.

 ```ballerina
 import ballerina/log;